jnozzi/cocoadev.com/markdown/NSViewProblem.md

 Why would you attribute such sinister motives to my postings?
 I guess you could think I'm being *obstinate* or *stubborn*.
 However another explanation might be that I just don't know enough to respond appropriately.
 If you know of another forum that might be better suited to questions for a person of my level of knowledge, I'd appreciate it if you would share that information. -- OP

 ----
 **Cease fire!
 Hold off for a moment, please.
-I'm trying to get a word in edge-wise. -- General/KritTer**
+I'm trying to get a word in edge-wise. -- KritTer**

 ----
 *well, if you've no interest in learning, don't keep asking questions! it's only a three-year-old who keeps on asking "why? why? why?" each time you answer his questions.*